 She has curated exhibitions and/or published on artists such as Winslow Homer, John Marin, and James McNeill Whistler.
 She is the general editor and co-author of “The Lithographs of James McNeill Whistler” (1998), winner of the George Wittenborn Award for excellence in art publishing in that year.
-She has also organized numerous exhibitions, including “Watercolors by Winslow Homer: A Medium for Modernism” (2008) as well as its sequel, “John Marin’s Watercolors: A Medium for Modernism” (2011), and more recently, “Undressed: The Fashion of Privacy” (2013).
+She has also organized numerous exhibitions, including “Watercolors by Winslow Homer: A Medium for Modernism” (2008) and its sequel, “John Marin’s Watercolors: A Medium for Modernism” (2011), and more recently, “Undressed: The Fashion of Privacy” (2013).

-Douglas Druick, former President and Eloise W. Martin Director of the Art Institute has this to say about her: “…Martha Tedeschi has evolved an ever more rich and compelling vision for the expanded potential of the museum as a teaching institution capable of engaging diverse audiences by providing access to the museums’ encyclopedic collections in new and creative ways.”
+Douglas Druick, former President and Eloise W. Martin Director of the Art Institute had this to say about her: “…Martha Tedeschi has evolved an ever more rich and compelling vision for the expanded potential of the museum as a teaching institution capable of engaging diverse audiences by providing access to the museums’ encyclopedic collections in new and creative ways.”

-Ms Tedeschi began her career at the Art Institute of Chicago as a National Endowment for the Arts (NEA) intern in 1982, and became a full curator in 1999.
+Martha began her career at the Art Institute of Chicago as a National Endowment for the Arts (NEA) intern in 1982, and became a full curator in 1999.
 She then served as longtime curator in the museum’s Department of Prints, where she had previously contributed in numerous other roles since 1982.

-Ms Tedeschi received her BA in Art History from Brown University and a MA in Art History and Museum Studies in 1982 from the University of Michigan.
+Martha received her BA in Art History from Brown University and a MA in Art History and Museum Studies in 1982 from the University of Michigan.
 Her thesis focused on Girolamo Mocetto and was titled The Calumny of Appelles: An Early Sixteenth-Century Engraving by Girolamo Mocetto.
 In 1994, she received her PhD in Art History from Northwestern University with a dissertation on How Prints Work: Reproductions, Originals, and Their Markets in England, 1840–1900.